SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-single-payment-gift-untracked-solicitation.md

 * Use Status field on Gift Transaction to track whether payment was successful
-* For online gifts that come in that should be attached to a stewarded Gift Commitment, populate the lookup on the Gift Transaction
+* For online gifts that come in that should be related to a stewarded Gift Commitment, populate the lookup on the Gift Transaction
 * Set appropriate required fields on Gift Transaction (Note that Amount and Payment Method are required by default)
 * Using the Gift Entry option for entering gifts is recommended